open/close all folders

 - vs. the Scout

-- Ron Weasley vs. Ron Stoppable: Characters named "Ron."
+- Ron Weasley vs. Ron Stoppable: Geeky sidekick characters named "Ron."

 - King Sombra vs. Pitch the Nightmare King